 Competition entries in the 1st phase of the competition should demonstrate the basic principles of the solutions of individual topics of the assignment (see Scope of the Competition).
 At the same time, teams should fulfil the principles of the Shared Vision of the Lake Milada area, respect the values and limitations of the area and the principles of sustainable regional development.

-Assignment in the 2nd phase
+Assignment in 2nd phase

-In the 2nd phase, the competing teams will primarily deal with the competition site.
+In the 2nd phase, the competing teams shall focuse primarily on the competition site.

 In the 2nd phase, the competing teams shall submit: